paulengstler/invisible-stitch/README.md

 git clone --recursive https://github.com/paulengstler/invisible-stitch.git
 ```

-Use `environment.yml` file to create a Conda environment with all requirements for this project.
+Use the `environment.yml` file to create a Conda environment with all requirements for this project.

 ```
 conda env create -n invisible_stitch --file environment.yml